Battery Energy Storage Systems

 Brian Ross, AICP

-Brian Ross, AICP, is a Vice President at the Great Plains Institute, leading GPI’s renewable energy market transformation efforts in the Midwest and nationally.
-Over 30 years, he has worked extensively with local, regional, and state governments on climate and energy planning, policy and regulation.
-Brian currently leads multiple efforts at both the state and national level on integrating renewable energy development with natural systems, community priorities, and agriculture business models, and a solar/drinking water protection project.
-Brian has written numerous model ordinances for local government and adapted models for local implementation, developed ecosystem and community co-benefit best practices for renewable energy projects, and works nationally with the SolSmart program, the PV-SMaRT project, and other wind, solar, and hydrogen, and electric vehicle initiatives.
+Brian Ross, AICP, is a Vice President at the Great Plains Institute.
+He leads GPI’s renewable energy market transformation efforts in the Midwest and nationally.
+For over 30 years he has worked extensively with local, regional, and state governments on climate and energy planning, renewable energy policy and land use and natural resource regulation.
+Brian currently leads efforts at the state and national level to integrate renewable energy and community co-benefits to meet host community land use priorities.
+He recently published land use best practice guidance on battery energy storage systems (BESS), an emerging new clean energy land use.

 Monika Vadali